babynus/projeqtor/branches/V7.2/projeqtor/docs/user/Administration.rst

     * Allows to open and close application.
     * When the application is closed the message below will appear on login screen.

+.. rubric:: Section: Consistency check

+  * Consistency check on the WBS sequence (search for duplicates, sequence holes, incorrect order)
+  * This feature available on the administration screen also automatically corrects detected issues

 .. index:: !
 Email (Maintenance of Data)
 .. index:: !
 Internal alert (Maintenance of Data)